Healthy Diet Plans >> Ask a question >> Diet

 • Small quantities of polyunsaturated fat and omega 3 fatty acids are recommended to lower cholesterol levels.
 These are typically found in oily fish, flaxseed oil and olive oil.

-When designing a heart patient's diet, keep refined carbohydrates and sugars to a minimum and increase the complex carbohydrates, fiber and foods rich in minerals.
+When designing a diet for heart patient, keep refined carbohydrates and sugars to a minimum and increase the complex carbohydrates, fiber and foods rich in minerals.

 • Breakfast: This should include one serving of fruit plus unsweetened fruit/vegetable juice, cereal like muesli which contains a number of fibrous grains and nuts with milk.
 Avoid sugary cereals.
 Eat an egg twice a week.